 Here, the malloc() function allocates memory for the string, and strcpy() is used to copy the string into the allocated space.
 After use, the memory is freed using free() to avoid memory leaks.

-5. Pointer to a string constant

-A string constant (string literal) in C is stored in a read-only section of memory, and you can use a pointer to refer to this constant.
+Pointer to a string constant: A string constant (string literal) in C is stored in a read-only section of memory, and you can use a pointer to refer to this constant.
 However, modifying a string constant via a pointer leads to undefined behavior, as string literals are immutable.

 Example of a pointer to a string constant: